from typing import Any, Dict, Hashable, List, Optional, Set, Tuple, Union

 """

-A linear Gaussian Bayesian Network is a Bayesian Network, all
+A Linear Gaussian Bayesian Network is a Bayesian Network whose

-An important result is that the linear Gaussian Bayesian Networks
+An important result is that Linear Gaussian Bayesian Networks

 are an alternative representation for the class of multivariate